-The dream of obtaining U.S. citizenship is a dream of many immigrants all over the globe, including Australians.
-Its uniqueness in culture, economy, and geopolitical influence makes immigrants from all corners of the globe want to make their dwelling here.
-Being an American citizen feels more than being part of America’s dream for Australians; it is about opening up Australian perspectives and experiencing the way of life in America.
+The dream of obtaining U.S. citizenship is shared by many immigrants all over the globe, including Australians.
+For those considering moving to USA from Australia, the country’s uniqueness in culture, economy, and geopolitical influence makes it an appealing destination.
+Immigrants from all corners of the globe aspire to make their dwelling here.
+For Australians, being an American citizen means more than just being part of America’s dream—it is about opening up Australian perspectives and experiencing the way of life in America.

 The United States is a nation founded upon the principles of liberty, democracy, and opportunity.
-Vote is a powerful too and be politically engaged because it allows one to help steer the country towards a place where it can prosper.
-Besides, being an American Citizen brings many rights: religious freedom, freedom of expression, right to dair trial by jury, right to vote in elections, right to apply for federal employment, right to run for office, and the freedom to pursue life, liberty, and the pursuit of happiness.
-North American citizens are also bound by duties: support and defend the Constitution, participate in democratic process, respect and obey the Law, respect the rights, beliefs and opinions of others, pay taxes in a timely manner, attend jury duty when summoned, among others.
+For those moving from Australia to USA, becoming an active participant in this system means embracing the ability to vote and being politically engaged, as it allows one to help steer the country toward a place where it can prosper.
+Besides, being an American citizen brings many rights: religious freedom, freedom of expression, the right to a fair trial by jury, the right to vote in elections, the right to apply for federal employment, the right to run for office, and the freedom to pursue life, liberty, and the pursuit of happiness.
+North American citizens are also bound by duties: supporting and defending the Constitution, participating in the democratic process, respecting and obeying the law, respecting the rights, beliefs, and opinions of others, paying taxes in a timely manner, and attending jury duty when summoned, among others.

 Australians hoping to qualify for U.S. citizenship will need to meet certain requirements.
 These criteria may change depending on your chosen Pathways to U.S. citizenship.
 However, some fundamental and common eligibility criteria will apply: